Carlos Richa, Mayor of Curitiba and 2006 World Mayor finalist

 Carlos Richa

-Mayor of Curitiba
+mayor of Curitiba

 By Andrew Stevens and Janaina Arruda

 27 October 2008: Curitiba is the capital of Parana state in southern Brazil, a city renowned for its higher than average per capita income and innovative approach to planning and public transportation.
 First elected in 2004, Carlos Richa is one of several city mayors from the diverse immigrant community in the state capital and represents the centrist Brazilian Party of Social Democracy (PSDB).
+Mayor Carlos Richa has been shortlisted for the 2010 World Mayor Prize.

 Born in Londrina in 1965 and of Lebanese migrant descent, Richa hails from a political family as his father served as Mayor of Londrina then Governor of Parana state between 1983 and 1986, during the crucial time for the transition from dictatorship to democracy.
 Because of his father’s political career as a mayor, state governor then federal senator, he spent his early childhood in Brasilia.
 He then graduated from the Bom Jesus High School in Curitiba and attended the Catholic University of Parana, where he studied civil engineering.